Rau Trend Geology

 Several types of mineralization are known to occur on the Rau property including:

-- -Scheelite Tremolite-Actinolite Skarns (Hogs Back, Ridge Crest, Flat Top and Blue Lite showings)
+- -Scheelite Tremolite-Actinolite Skarns (tungsten skarn mineralization: Hogsback, Ridgecrest, Flat Top, Bobcat and Blue Lite showings; and,

 Carbonate Replacement, Intrusion Related, Gold

 Sediment hosted gold mineralization has been the primary focus of exploration.
 To date several showings have been identified with the Tiger Deposit being the best understood and most aggressively explored.